Collaborate on documents

 How your users share and collaborate will help determine which of these is best for your organisation.

-Desktop productivity suites are probably the most familiar of these to users, but they won’t necessarily be the best match for their needs.
+Desktop productivity suites are probably the most familiar of these to users, but they will not necessarily be the best match for their needs.
 They’re often complex and contain features that can be confusing, while their flexibility and portability across platforms is limited.

 One of the many open source and commercially embeddable software components or out-of-the-box solutions should be able to offer users the tools they need to work effectively.
 You’re likely to find the right one for your users’ needs, whether they need to: